 Dogwood Grove FAQs

 Dogwood Grove Homeowners Association does not own any property such as a clubhouse or pool.
-However, the HOA is responsible for the upkeep of the brick entrances on Wolf River Blvd. which benefit all residents in Dogwood Grove and serve as the “gateway” to the neighborhood.
+However, the Association is responsible for the upkeep of the brick entrances on Wolf River Blvd. which benefit all residents in Dogwood Grove and serve as the “gateway” to the neighborhood.
 This upkeep includes planting flowers twice annually, routine mowing, edging, fertilization & landscaping, sprinkler systems, lighting, utilities, and holiday decorations.
 At times, the maintenance also includes cleaning and repairs to the brick itself.

-What is the HOA’s official Facebook Group?
+What is the Association’s official Facebook Group?

 What are the $60 annual membership dues used for?